A1anSong/A1anSong/README.md

   [![](https://img.shields.io/badge/-Gmail-gray?logo=gmail)](mailto:songxz1992@gmail.com)
   [![](https://img.shields.io/badge/-WeChat-gray?logo=wechat)](#wechat-qr-code)

-Tips: Before Github introduced the free private repository feature, I had moved some of my projects to my private Gitea repository, which resulted in the loss of some star and fork data.
+Tips: Before GitHub introduced the free private repository feature, I had moved some of my projects to my private Gitea repository, which resulted in the loss of some star and fork data.
 Additionally, the lack of proper maintenance for some projects also led to losses.
 Despite this, I am not bothered by these past losses.

-On May 1, 2023, I decided to move my projects back to Github, looking forward to showcasing them on this platform with a fresh start.
+On May 1, 2023, I decided to move my projects back to GitHub, looking forward to showcasing them on this platform with a fresh start.
 ***